Here’s a simple four-step guide to the process of creating a Path of Construction (POC)

 Step 4: Communication

-The final, critical step is to put it all together and communicate it to the entire project team.
-A Path of Construction document does little good if it’s left to gather dust on a shelf somewhere, and it’s worse than useless if the people who receive it don’t understand what it’s for.
+The final, critical step to building a path of construction is to put it all together and communicate it to the entire project team.
+A Path of Construction document does little good if it’s left to gather dust on a shelf somewhere, and it’s useless if the people who receive it don’t understand what it’s for.

 The construction manager owns the Path of Construction, but it’s leadership’s responsibility to make certain that anyone who is expected to leverage the PoC has a solid understanding of what it is and how to use it.
 At the very least, your team will need to revisit the PoC each time there is a major change to scope, design or project objectives.
 It is a living document, and should remain so until handoff.

-Having a Path of Construction in place is like having a GPS in your car: you know your Critical Path, but the PoC shows you precisely how you’ll get there.
-If you’re ready to level-up your project execution by developing a cutting-edge PoC, we’re ready to help.
+Having a Path of Construction in place is like having a GPS in your car — you know your Critical Path, but the PoC shows you precisely how you’ll get there.
+If you’re ready to level-up your project execution by building a path of construction, we’re ready to help.